Skip to content Skip to footer

 Citizens Advice East End uses Microsoft Office 365 for services such as email and IP telephony, and productivity tools such as Microsoft Teams, Microsoft Word, or Microsoft Excel.
 By providing this service, Microsoft is working as our data processor.
 You can find out more about how Microsoft carries out that role.

-If you tell us that you want to receive information by text message, Citizens Advice East End uses VoodooSMS to send you text messages.
+If you tell us that you want to receive information by text message, Citizens Advice East End may use VoodooSMS to send you text messages.
 By providing this service, VoodooSMS is working as our data processor.
 You can find out more about how VoodooSMS carries out that role.

 If you volunteer with or are an employee of Citizens Advice East End